TEAMMATES/teammates/docs/design.md

 - Since the high-level workflow of processing a request is same for any request (differing by the two request types only), we use the [Template Method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) to abstract the process flow into the `Action` and `AutomatedAction` classes.

+### Policies

+On designing API endpoints (for AJAX requests):

+- Design endpoints for resources.
+For example, `FeedbackSession` is a resource.
+The corresponding endpoint is `/session`.
+We use `GET`, `POST`, `PUT`, `DELETE` HTTP methods to get, create, update and delete the resource respectively.
+- Prefer multiple REST calls over single RPC (Remote Procedure Call) calls.
+  - Reason 1: REST paradigm promotes reuse of many business logic and is not dependent of the structure of the requesting web page (or any other type of requesting agent).
+  - Reason 2: Multiple REST calls can be parallelized which will improve performance.
+- Separate access control logic and execution logic completely.
+  - In the case that an endpoint serves multiple purposes, we use `Intent` to distinguish the intent for the request.
+For example, instructors can access `/session` with intent `INSTRUCTOR_SUBMISSION` or `FULL_DETAIL`.
+Some `Intent` will naturally require stricter access rights.
+- Prefer HTTP request body over URL parameters (key-value) to contain data for `POST` and `PUT` requests.
+  - Reason 1: The URL parameters are used to identify a specific resource for an endpoint, not what should be done to them.
+  - Reason 2: Request body is not limited to key-value format which allows proper design and validation.
+  - Data Transfer Objects (DTOs) which represent different API requests and responses are defined in `request` and `output` package respectively.
+- Preprocess data sent/received by the server to hide complexities.
+For example, timestamp is passed as UNIX epoch milliseconds in the output while it is represented as `Instant` in the back-end.
+  - Some constructors in the `output` package contain logic to hide "hacks" in the backend.
+  - Some getters/setters in the `request` package contain logic to cater the conventions in the backend.
+  - Some fields are required be hidden in the API response, mostly for data privacy purposes.
+Whenever required, there should be methods in the request output objects catered for this.
+- API endpoints should not be concerned with how data is presented.
+  - Case study 1: some endpoint will pass timezone information via two information: timezone ID and UNIX epoch milliseconds.
+It is up to the front-end on how to make use of those two pieces of information.
+  - Case study 2: CSV file for session result or student list is just a different way of presenting the same information in the web page.
+Due to this, when downloding CSV, the web page will request the same information as that used when displaying in web page and do the necessary conversion to CSV.

+On data exchange between front-end and back-end:

+- Back-end is the single source of truth for all data format and the code used by front-end is generated from this.
+  - The endpoint information is synced to `api-endpoints.ts`.
+  - The schemas of the DTOs defined in `output` and `request` packages are synced to `api-output.ts` and `api-request.ts` in the frontend.

 ## Logic Component

 The `Logic` component handles the business logic of TEAMMATES.
 In particular, it is responsible for: